 - did not have a full impact on you until on or after the census date.

-Outcomes for Special Consideration may include extensions to assignments or a Special Exam.
+Outcomes for Special Consideration may include extensions to assignments, a Special Exam or permission to late withdraw from the subject.

 If you need support due to ongoing circumstances or official commitments, you should consider registering for Special Consideration (ongoing support).